katcipis/sophia/notes/articles/hints-principles-computer-system-design.md

 It’s harder to read code than to write it. —Joel Spolsky
 ```

-So even though re-implementing everything from scratch all the time,
+So even though re-implementing everything from scratch all the time
-just using whatever component you found on the internet is also
+is unfeasible, just using whatever component you found on the internet
-a recipe for disaster, re-usability feels to me like the holy grail
+is also a recipe for disaster, re-usability feels to me like the holy grail
 of computer science, people are always trying to achieve that
 but it rarely works out well =P, at least in the classic sense where
 someone is just implementing something and then has the idea to make